egecansen/Api-Automation-Sample/README.md

 This project is an API service that interacts with the PetStore database to perform various CRUD operations.
 The API service provides a convenient and easy-to-use interface for managing the database.

+To use the GPT-Utilities feature add token to test.properties